mnms/docs/docs/command-line-interface.md

 - Conf file not exist

-Conf file is not found.
-To resove this error, use `cluster configure` and then `cluster start`.
+The conf file is not found.
+To resolve this error, use `cluster configure` and then `cluster start`.

 ``` bash
 $ cluster start